Design & Merchandising

 DSMR 315 [WI] Media Merchandising I 3.0 Credits

-Media Merchandising I explores the process of creating, designing and publishing the annual D & M Magazine and accompanying media.
-The students develop all content organized around theses of school, city, fashion, product and technology, their various intersections as it relates to design and merchandising.
-This is a writing intensive course.
+In Media Merchandising I students learn the process of creating, designing, and publishing a digital publication.
+The students develop all content organized around themes of school, city, fashion, product, and technology, and the various intersections as it relates to design and merchandising.

 Repeat Status: Can be repeated 1 times for 6 credits